hadeedkhan1/MathWise/README.md

 ## Get in Touch

 Have questions or feedback about Mathwise?
 We'd love to hear from you!
-Contact us at [mathwise@usa.com](mailto:contact@usa.com) or visit our website for more information.
+Contact us at [Support@mathwise.help](mailto:Support@mathwise.help) or visit our website for more information.

 ## Let's Master Math Together!